 Advises, trains, and teaches staff, faculty, and students in new library technologies.

 Provides library systems support to library colleagues.
 Understands and responds to library systems-related needs across library units.

-Serves as liaison to academic departments.
+Serves as subject liaison to academic departments.

 Participates in library and campus committees as appropriate.